ionic-team/ionic-site/guide/0.1.0/ui.md

 ```

 Which will update the ios specific project with the code from the `www` folder.
 Note: this will overwrite any changes you've made to the `platforms/ios/www` and other platform-specific folders.

+Lastly, you can also test the app directly in a mobile browser.
+For OS X users, Safari on OS X can directly debug websites and simulator applications.
+First you have to [enable the remote web inspector](http://moduscreate.com/enable-remote-web-inspector-in-ios-6/) on both the device and Safari on desktop.
+To debug iOS 7 apps, you'll need to upgrade to Safari 6.1 which was released on October 22nd, 2013.
+Android apps supporting Android 4.4 or above can also use Chrome for remote debugging.
+Check out the Android docs for [more info](http://developer.android.com/guide/webapps/debugging.html).

+One problem with testing in a mobile browser is that it's probably the furthest of the three options from the actual app experience.
+This is largely because the browser app is meant for browsing websites, so it often adds functionality that conflicts with your app.
+For example, Chrome and Safari both listen for drag events on the sides of the app which let you switch between open tabs.
+They also have issues with the URL bars getting in the way, and some scrolling behavior is not the same as it is in the web view running in Cordova.
+It is fine for small tests, but not recommended for more complex apps.